sarahbaker/www.bakertunes.com/pages/soulsongs/index.md

 **You will receive:**

 - a recording of the piece in digital format
-- a printed or hand-written score, in a presentation binding or frame
+- a printed or hand-written score, in a presentation binding
+- an mp3 recording of your music
+- a video of your music with score as visuals

-Videos can be ordered according to requirements.
+Videos with personal photos or images can be ordered according to requirements.

 ### Next steps